-- group_name (list of strings) Names of the groups that should be recorded. - network (Network or subclass) Network which population will be used to differentiate groups. - nest_recorder (strings or list, optional (default: "spike_detector"0)) Device(s) to monitor the network. - params (dict or list of, optional (default: {/})) Dictionarie(s) containing the parameters for each recorder (see NEST documentation for details).
+- group_name (list of strings) Names of the groups that should be recorded. - network (Network or subclass) Network which population will be used to differentiate groups. - nest_recorder (strings or list, optional (default: "spike_detector"0)) Device(s) to monitor the network.

+• params (dict or list of, optional (default: {/})) - Dictionarie(s) containing the parameters for each recorder (see NEST documentation for details).

-- recorders (tuple) Tuple of the recorders' gids - recordables (tuple) Tuple of the recordables' names.
+- recorders (list or NodeCollection of the recorders' gids) - recordables (list of the recordables' names.)